How to get there

 After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already time to board.
 I got on the ”SL Kawane 1” train at 11：52.
 The train interior looked so retro and nostalgic, that I felt like I was back in the early Showa period!
 While eating my ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
 Here we go…

 After a short while, the train staff came to welcome the passengers.
 This type of SL (C56, No.44) I rode today used to run in Hokkaido, but was transferred to Thailand during the Pacific War.
 Most of them were damaged during the war, but this SL was miraculously saved and returned to Japan.

 One of the train’s staff members entertained us by playing the harmonica.

 The train offers great views on the famous Shizuoka area tea fields.
 Along the way many people were waving at us.

 You can also purchase things on the train.
 Some dorayaki (a kind of Japanese pancake) with a wheel emblem branded on the surface are available for purchase.
 We were very surprised because they have almost three or four times more anko (red bean paste) that the usual dorayaki, but they didn’t taste too sweet.

 Senzu, the final stop

 We were welcomed by “Thomas” locomotives on the platform.
 These locomotives only run from June to October!
 I took a photo with Thomas the train.
 I have loved it since I was a child.
-I think children love to ride on them during the summer holiday!
+Children love to ride them during the summer holiday!

 2 Chome-1112-2 Kanayaazuma Shimada-shi, Shizuoka Prefecture